 If you can only do one thing while in Santo Domingo, then let it be this.
 La Zona Colonial is the historic colonial center of the city.
 Here you can spend days on end with things to do and see.
-This is also the best places to visit in the Dominican Republic for cultural events, social movements, art galleries, museums, nightlife and trendy restaurants.
+This is also one of the best places to visit in the Dominican Republic for cultural events, social movements, art galleries, museums, nightlife, and trendy restaurants.
 If you’re worried that this is a place only for tourists or touristy things, it’s actually a neighborhood for both locals and tourists.
 You’ll find local artists, local theatre, local community centers, local LGBT bars, and much more!
 So if you love history and culture — La Zona Colonial is the place to go in Santo Domingo.

 A lot of the things mentioned in this post are in la Zona Colonial.
 But here is a quick overview of the top historic streets/plazas you can’t miss out on in la Zona Colonial:

 - Getting a glimpse of the oldest church in the Americas (built over a sacred indigenous site, yikes)

 - Historic Las Damas street